ojasonbernal/BitcoinMerkleTree/README.md

 <img src="images/transactionHashed.PNG" alt="Transaction Hashed" width="800" height="100">

-The tree is then accessed directly to show to the user the hashed values are the same, thus verifying the data's integrity has remained intact.
+The tree is then accessed directly to show the user the hashed values are the same, thus verifying the data's integrity has remained intact.
 A message showcasing this is printed to the console.

 <img src="images/verification.PNG" alt="Verification" width="600" height="25">